OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/tests/test-hosting-aware-pruning-motivation-static.md

 - 5 conditions in total

-- hosting_stack_constraint has no effect
+- required_hosting_constraint has no effect
 - optimization has no effect